Italy-Campania Flag

 The statues all overlook the Piazza del Plebiscito named for the plebiscite that was taken to bring Naples into the unified Kingdom of Italy, like you didn't know already.

-[1] Unlike Brexit, that referendum wasn't nearly so divisive.
+Unlike Brexit™, that referendum for, in their case, unification wasn't nearly so divisive.

 Museo del Tesoro di San Gennaro (Via Duomo, 149)